 How long do you stay in a bunker?

-“In a nuclear incident with tactical nuclear weapons – so not with a weapon of total destruction – you have barely 10 per cent of the radiation left 7 hours after the attack”, says Ferriën.
-However, he advises staying in the shelter longer.
-“We advise spending 14 days in it.”
+“In a nuclear incident with tactical nuclear weapons – so not with a weapon of total destruction – you’ll only have barely 10 per cent of the radiation left 7 hours after the attack”, says Ferriën.
+Nevertheless, he advises staying in the shelter longer.
+“We recommend spending 14 days in it.”

-The panic rooms from DR-B are intended for short-term crises.
-“It’s not the intention to lock yourself in for months on end”, he explains.
-“It’s really intended to have a safe place if something happens.”
+DR-Bunkers’ panic rooms are intended for short-term crises.
+“It’s not intended to lock yourself in for months”, he explains.
+“It’s really intended to have a safe place if something occurs.”

 ☢️ Want to know more about bunkers and shelters?
 Then discover these articles: